ImaneIK/ab/README.md

-# ab
+# gitPractice
-a github training
+Initial commit on github